que060422/e-clearance-management-system/README.md

 # E-Clearance Management System

-Business Systems Analysis & Full-Stack Web Development Case Study
+System Analysis & Full-Stack Web Development Project

 A web-based clearance management system developed as an undergraduate thesis to digitize and streamline the student clearance process.

 ## 🌐 Live Demo